-- Paolo Balboni, Professor of Privacy, Cybersecurity, and ICT Contract Law

-- Herke Kranenborg, Professor in European Data Protection and Privacy Law

-- Karolina Podstawa, Assistant Professor

-- Thomas Fabry, Assistant Professor

-- Maria Magierska, Senior lecturer

-- Christopher Mondschein, Senior lecturer

-- Cristina Teleki, Assistant Professor
+- Paolo Balboni, Professor of Privacy, Cybersecurity, and ICT Contract Law, Maastricht University - Herke Kranenborg, Professor in European Data Protection and Privacy Law, Maastricht University.
+He is also a member of the Legal Service of the European Commission working in the area of privacy and data protection. - Karolina Podstawa, Assistant Professor, International and European Law, Maastricht University - Thomas Fabry, Privacy and Cybersecurity at Maastricht University's European Centre on Privacy and Cybersecurity (ECPC) - Maria Magierska, Senior lecturer - Christopher Mondschein, Senior lecturer